donpark/html2jade/README.md

 [Miniclip](http://myguidingstar.github.com/miniclip/) is a Linux tray app that quickly converts HTML to Jade, CSS to Stylus and JS to Coffee from clipboard.

+## Testing ##

+As of version 0.4, there is a simple unit test that converts HTML files in `test/data` directory and compare them against Jade files in the same directory.
+Unit test harness requires `coffee-script` and `mocha` to be installed globally.
+Run the tests with command `npm test`.